amountainram/stdresult/README.md

 > In other words, whether or not use a TypeScript `as`
 > cast is safe.

-This library attempts to translate some type concepts into TypeScript, but due to the language itself, it is basically trying to solve un _unsolvable problem_
-(and ofc it fails 🤫).
+This library attempts to translate some type concepts into TypeScript, but due to the language itself, it is basically trying to solve an _unsolvable problem_ (and, of course, it fails 🤫).

-The long overdue issue of error handling in JavaScript can be summarized as:
+The long-standing issue of error handling in JavaScript can be summarized as:

-1. Function signatures **do not allow** error type inference and thus:
+1. Function signatures **do not allow** error type inference.
-2. `try/catch` blocks and `Promise` rejects cannot be decorated with a safe error type beside `unknown` or `any`
+2. `try/catch` blocks and `Promise` rejections cannot be safely typed beyond `unknown` or `any`.
-3. Which forces the safe-enthusiast developer to handle every catch block with a function that goes through all possible JavaScript types (let alone countless `instanceof`)
+3. This forces the safety-minded developer to handle every catch block with code that checks all possible JavaScript types (often with many `instanceof` checks).
-4. Soon the developer stops to care: most of the time re-`throws` and will handle later (which means never).
+4. Eventually, most developers stop caring: they usually just re-`throw` and promise to handle it later (which means never).

 A partial solution may involve linting to enforce that the argument of a `Promise.reject` is an `Error`.
-This approach simplifies point (3) but at the end cannot really solve the problem.
+This approach simplifies point (3) but ultimately cannot solve the problem.

-Cuz the problem cannot be solved within the language.
+Because the problem cannot be solved within the language.

 ### The `unsafe` World

-The approach proposed by the tools of this library is inspired by the rationale of the `unsafe` Rust
+The approach proposed by this library is inspired by Rust’s `unsafe` blocks:
-blocks:

-> Some things cannot be safe:
->
-> let's make our code safe and keep dangerous parts contained in unsafe blocks
+> Some things cannot be made safe.
+Let’s make our code safe and keep dangerous parts contained in unsafe blocks.

-Here the unsafe world is:
+Here, the unsafe world includes:

-- The platform globals (`fetch`, `URL`, `JSON.parse`, ...)
+- Platform globals (`fetch`, `URL`, `JSON.parse`, ...)
 - Any third-party library not implementing safe errors
 - `async/await` blocks

-Last point requires a remark.
+The last point requires a remark.
 Consider the following:

 ```typescript
 const fn = async () => {